Collect Sosreport in OpenShift 4

 Please send this file to your support representative.

-• The sosreport file is located into the /host/var/tmp/ folder into the container:
+- The sosreport file is located in the /host/var/tmp/ folder inside the container:

 bash-4.4# ls -lhrt /host/var/tmp/sosreport-2019-08-08-jnsdcyp.tar.xz